Home

 A buildup of too much cholesterol in your arteries is called plaque.
 Over time, plaque can cause narrowing of the arteries known as artherosclerosis or "hardening of the arteries".

 Plaque can stop or slow the flow of blood to your heart.
 The coronary arteries function to carry blood to the heart.
 When these are narrowed, oxygen-carrying blood is decreased.
-This is called coronary heart disease (CAD).
+This is called coronary artery disease (CAD).

 A common sign of CAD is chest pain known as angina.
 Angina happens when the heart does not receive enough blood and oxygen.